 Shoulder carriers are toddler carriers that allow your toddler to sit on your shoulders safely with the support of a small seat and leg straps to keep them secured (and to stop them from kicking you!)
-They are typically the largest and heaviest of the carriers and are reserved for hiking or long days exploring.
+They are typically the largest and heaviest of the carriers and are great for theme park days or exploring a city.
 The shoulder carrier is great for active toddlers who aren’t content being closely strapped down to you or for toddlers who like to be able to see everything around them.

 Baby Carrier Vs. Stroller